-There are many different paths towards a highly-rewarding career in immunology, each one with its own benefits and barriers.
-To provide valuable support to BSI members at all career stages, across different areas and reaching sectors beyond academia, we have developed this grant scheme that allows for tailored support for individuals in our community.
+There are many different routes into a highly-rewarding career in immunology, each with unique benefits and barriers.
+To provide valuable support to BSI members at all career stages, across different areas and in sectors beyond academia, we have developed this grant scheme that allows for tailored support for individuals in our community.

 This grant initiative complements our wider career development offering.

 The end goal?
-To give your career a boost and help you achieve your full potential.
+To boost your career and help you achieve your full potential.

 How does it work?

-We are looking to provide funding for any type of career-related activity that will help you go a step further in building your skill set and advancing your professional development.
+We are able to provide funding for any type of career-related activity that will help you go a step further in building your skill set and advancing your professional development.
 The amount you can apply for is variable – we accept applications for any amount from £100 up to £5,000.
-You can download an application form at the bottom of this page
+You can download an application form at the bottom of this page.

 Grants are made by competition and assessed by our dedicated grant panel, chaired by BSI Education & Careers Secretary, Dr Donald Palmer.
 Please read the applicant guidance notes for more information about the criteria.